phonopy/phono3py/_sources/interfaces.rst.txt

 Physical unit
 ^^^^^^^^^^^^^^

-The interfaces for VASP, Pwscf, CRYSTAL, Abinit, and TURBOMOLE are built in to the phono3py command.
+The interfaces for VASP, QE (pw), CRYSTAL, Abinit, and TURBOMOLE are built in to the phono3py command.

 For each calculator, each physical unit system is used.
 The physical unit systems used for the calculators are summarized below.